jolly-io/Data-Science-and-Engineering/README.md

 `Setting the scene`

-As you go through this material, picture yourself as a new data engineer hire in your organization.
+As you work through this material, picture yourself as a new data engineer hire in your organization.
 Your objective will be to understand the needs of your stakeholders, adopting a first principles approach to align and translate the needs of the buiness into technical solutions.

 ## Research Notes on Data Science and Engineering